OCA/queue/queue_job/README.rst

 - ``sequential``: jobs run one after the other, and a failed job blocks the channel (requires a capacity of 1)
 - ``throttle``: minimum delay, in seconds, between the start of two jobs
-- ``paused``: stop running jobs in this channel and its sub-channels
+- ``paused``: stop running jobs in this channel and its subchannels

 **Job Runner Configuration Parameters**